 On the other hand, Swiss salaries and living standards are also among the highest in the world.
-And thanks to efficient public services and well-maintained infrastructure, most expats feel that the high costs are worth it.
+And thanks to efficient public services and well-maintained infrastructure, most expats feel the high costs are worth it.

-Expats moving to Switzerland should still try to anticipate what their living expenses will be and negotiate their contracts accordingly.
+Expats moving to Switzerland should try to anticipate what their living expenses will be and negotiate their contracts accordingly.

 Cost of accommodation in Switzerland